abhishek12315/Namepronounciation_project/Readme.md

 ## Version 5 -
 1. Removed python based scanning, improved the JS code, and involved the synchronization by jumping between HTML pages.
-2. Improved the banner of the video by using Nanuto sans font.
+2. Improved the banner of the video by using Nunito sans font.
 3. Implemented green screen instead of the camera using Open CV.
 Improved the namedisplay.py code.
 4. Simplified Utils_classes.